guided by an epic purpose.

 Mr. Lucier was responsible for fostering a culture of excellence at Life Technologies, and applied his many years of strategic management experience to help champion an era of personalized medicine.
-His early career included roles as a Corporate Officer of General Electric and as an executive at GE Medical Systems.
+His early career included roles as a corporate officer of General Electric Company and as an executive at GE Medical Systems.

 Andrew ElBardissi, MD